willfarrell/Browsers/README.md

 ---

 ## [karma](http://karma-runner.github.io/0.8/index.html)
 The main goal for Karma is to bring a productive testing environment to developers.
 An environment, where they don't have to set up many things and rather just write the code and get an instant feedback.
 Because getting a quick feedback is what makes you productive and creative.
+Requires [nodejs](http://nodejs.org/download/), and works great with [grunt](http://gruntjs.com/getting-started).

 ## [Travis CI](https://travis-ci.org/)
 A hosted continuous integration service for the open source community.